About the Journal

 PER / PELJ uses a digital object identifier (DOI), which is a unique alphanumeric string assigned by a registration agency (CrossRef) to identify content and provide a persistent link to its location on the Internet.
 The publisher assigns a DOI when an article is published and made available electronically.

 The DOI for an article remains fixed over the lifetime of the article, whereas its location and other metadata may change.
 Referring to an online article by its DOI provides more stable linking than simply referring to it by its URL, because if its URL changes, the publisher only needs to update the metadata for the DOI to link to the new URL.

-Errata or retractions of findings or statements in published contributions should be brought to the attention of the editor immediately.
+Errata or retractions of findings or statements in published contributions should be immediately brought to the editor's attention.
 Corrections or alterations would be flagged and may, if necessary, be replaced with a corrected version of the contribution.
-In the event of serious transgressions of the generally accepted standards of responsible scholarship a published contribution may be removed from the PER/PELJ website.
+In severe transgressions of the generally accepted standards of responsible scholarship, a published contribution may be removed from the PER/PELJ website.

 Deposit Policy Registry